Changissnz/nu_merchant_principal/README.md

 Just as hypnotized states borne from effective hypnotizers' application can be broken, the physically cyclical offendor can also be, as farfetched as this analogy reasons to.
-So certainly, there are instances where opposition uses strategies of walls and mirrors, and bested the physically cyclical offendor.
+So certainly, there are instances where opposition used strategies of walls and mirrors, and bested the physically cyclical offendor.